WELCOME to this Speedex Tractor Web Site

 From 1994/95 thru early 1997 Speedex Tractor Inc. was inactive in the actual production of tractors,however, they sold parts and accessories during that time. ..In 1997, Speedex Tractor Inc. was aquired by Trans Tech International, Ltd. Trans Tech International was located at a production facility in Bolivar Ohio.
 The Speedex production at this site was a redesign of the last tractor produced in 1994 at the Ravenna Ohio plant.
 The new tractors would incorperate a heavier frame, cast front end, and general structure and stylish appearance changes.
 A new Logo, styled after the original 1960's Speedex Oval and colors (red-yellow-black),was introduced which offered the company an evolution of reliability and continuity with the S-Series tractors produced in Ranvenna Ohio under these colors.
 The new Speedex venture met with many finacial dificulties and set backs which lead to start up related problems.
 The economy and the offshore production of small tractors at that time surley made it almost impossible to compete.
 The last,...
 USA Made in Bolivar Ohio..., Speedex model tractor was an impressive 1999 Model-2032 20hp Briggs two cylinder engine.
 Only a small hand full of tractors were produced.
 Unfortunatly Speedex Tractor production again stopped in the year 2000.
 Trans Tech International,Ltd of New Philadelphia, Ohio still offers parts for many of the Speedex line of garden tractors.

-When I Post a Show I will try to include a Map if possible here.
-The real 2013 Show dates for Atwood are Oct.
-4,5,6-2013 I forgot to change the dates on the map...Mike Hamper
+When I Post a Show I will try to include a Map if possible here. ...Mike Hamper

 T-92 Transmission Shifter Ball-End Repair Information